ondrejd/GeisPointService/README.md

 PHP implementace klienta pro webovou službu [GeisPoint](http://www.geispoint.cz/).

-> __For non-Czech visitors__: Since __GeisPoint__ web service is located in Czech Republic and serves mainly Czech users all documentation is written directly in Czech - anyway code self is commented in English.
+> __For non-Czech visitors__: Since __GeisPoint__ web service is located in Czech Republic and serves mainly Czech users all documentation is written directly in Czech (but code self is commented in English and examples are self-explanatory).

 ## Instalace